 For more information on solar energy systems and financing models, please visit the Additional Resources section below.

 You can learn about the various incentives, rebates, and other financial opportunities to go solar by visiting the MassCEC’s webpage on incentives and programs as well as on the Department of Energy Resources’ incentives webpage, energy CENTS.
-Outside of the federal tax incentive, the MassCEC currently offers various funding opportunities that you may be able to utilize, listed separately for Residential and Business applicants.

 Evaluate Your Site